molokai-service/sslscan_docker/README.md

 `stubdal/sslscan`

-It runs cron that will kick off a new scan every night at 01:00 AM
+It runs cron that will kick off a new scan every night at 01:00 AM which does a git pull on [#fuzzerman's ](https://twitter.com/fuzzerman) [sslscan script](https://github.com/NFCRing/sslscan) and then runs it.

-In order to force it to rescan now, you can run
+To scan immediately, run:

 `docker exec -it sslscan /root/runscan.sh`

+When done, you should ger results similar to this:
 ![Example result](https://www.stubdal.net/official/docker/sslscan.png)